azarSarikhani/amazon-playwright-test-automation/README.md

 docker compose up --build
 ```
 To see the HTML report of the tests ran in docker go to http://localhost:9323 on your favorate browser.
 Docker container remains running until you kill the process using for instance Ctrl+C.

+## **Issues**
+The tests would not run successfully in GitHub action CI pipelines.
+The search box element times out and never becomes visible.
+This could be due to one of the reasons bellow:

+*Amazon is continuously making network requests (ads, tracking, etc.), preventing "networkidle" from ever happening.
+*Playwright’s browsers are being blocked by Amazon.
+*The page takes too long to load due to network.
+*Different DOM structures – Amazon may have different versions of its website served based on region, browser type, or OS.
+*Dynamic Element Loading – The search bar could be loaded dynamically, causing a timing issue.
+*A/B Testing or Personalization – Some versions of Amazon may have different element IDs depending on tests they are running.

+## **Roadmap**